 What Other PKS Programs are supported by Tuition Assistance?

 Families receiving tuition assistance will also qualify for the same discount for four auxiliary programs – Extended Care, Tutoring*, Camps, and Enrichment Classes*.
 For Tutoring, tuition assistance is limited to ten sessions per school year; for Enrichment Classes, tuition assistance is limited to one class per session.
-Tuition assistance is also applied to the international trips offered in Grade 5, Grade 6 and Grade 7.
+Tuition assistance is also applied to the international trips offered in Grade 5, Grade 6, Grade 7 and Grade 8.
 No other programs or activities are supported by the PKS tuition assistance program.

 Will my family qualify?